Dorothy: I didn't want herpes!

 - Korin's Sacred Water in Dragon Ball fulfills this trope.
 The legend says that whoever drinks it will gain a massive power increase, but in actuality the rigors of actually getting it (climbing his tower and catching Korin, specifically) train the body to the same effect.
 The water in the bottle is revealed to be ordinary tap water.
-Across the series, all power boosts in the story are done internally via training, techniques or transformations, not through external means.
-Except...
+Across the series, most power boosts in the story, excep the Ultra-Divine Water are done internally via training, techniques or transformations, not through external means.

-- In a The Legend of Zelda manga, Ghanti's earrings turn out to be the weapon they will need to defeat their enemy.
+- In one of The Legend of Zelda: A Link to the Past mangas, Ghanti's earrings turn out to be the weapon they will need to defeat their enemy.

 - Dragon Drive: In second part Agent A asked Takumi to find Raikou-oh Edea, the only dragon that can defeat Genryuu.
 The very first Raikou-oh card Takumi retrieves from Agent A, the Raikou-oh that was always with him IS Edea.

 - Parodied in Kyou no Go no Ni: Ryota believes Megumi is searching for her glasses, so he tells her she's already wearing them.
 In reality, she's looking for her bloomers.
 Turns out she was wearing it the whole time.